TITLE 16 OCCUPATIONAL AND PROFESSIONAL LICENSING

 (2) The board shall annually review and adopt an open meetings resolution, consistent with the Open Meetings Act, Sections 10-15-1 to 10-15-4 NMSA 1978.

-(3) The board shall approve a schedule of regular meeting dates at a regular meeting prior to the beginning of the next calendar year.
+(3) The board shall approve a schedule of regular meeting dates at a regular meeting prior to the beginning of the next calendar or fiscal year.
 The board shall publish this schedule in its newsletter and on its website.

-(4) Individual board members may attend meetings through telephonic or similar communications equipment when it is difficult or impossible for the person to be physically present.
+(4) Individual board members may attend meetings through telephonic or similar communications equipment when it is difficult or impossible for the member to be physically present.
 Whenever attending a meeting in such a manner, board members must fully comply with all requirements set by the Open Meetings Act and the board’s annual open meetings resolution.

 D. Signatures: A record, order, contract, or other document requiring a signature from an authorized person on behalf of the board may be signed by the chair, vice-chair, or executive director.

-[16.12.1.10 NMAC - Rp, 16.12.1.9 NMAC, 12/13/2022]
+[16.12.1.9 NMAC - Rp, 16.12.1.8 NMAC, 12/30/2021, A, 5/21/2024]

 16.12.1.11 AGENCY: